ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 1. Terminal of host PC: The terminal that has access to host pc system.
 2. Terminal of SSH: The terminal that has SSH connection to the SMB, therefore has access to the SMB system.

-If you're planning to use the software on the robot, please be sure that you followed the [How To Use SMB Document](../HowToUseSMB.md) until the part **ShutDown Procedure**.
+If you're planning to use the software on the robot, please be sure that you followed the [HowToUseSMB Document](../HowToUseSMB.md).
 {: .smb-info }

+To connect SMB please refer to the [HowToConnectSMB Document](../HowToConnectSMB.md) {: .smb-info }

 ### Use Basic Functionality